Nadir of American race relations: End of Reconstruction

 Northerners waffled and finally capitulated to the South, giving up on being able to control election violence.
 Abolitionist leaders like Horace Greeley began to ally themselves with Democrats in attacking Reconstruction governments.
 By 1875, there was a Democratic majority in the House of Representatives.
 President Ulysses S. Grant, who as a general had led the Union to victory in the Civil War, initially refused to send troops to Mississippi in 1875 when the governor of the state asked him to.
 Violence surrounded the presidential election of 1876 in many areas, beginning a trend.
-After Grant, it would be many years before any President would do anything to extend the protection of the law to black people.
+After Grant, it would be many years before any President would do anything to extend the protection of the law to Black people.

 Jim Crow laws and terrorism

 White supremacy

 As noted above, white paramilitary forces contributed to whites' taking over power in the late 1870s.
 A brief coalition of populists took over in some states, but Democrats had returned to power after the 1880s.
-From 1890 to 1908, they proceeded to pass legislation and constitutional amendments to disenfranchise most blacks and many poor whites, with Mississippi and Louisiana creating new state constitutions in 1890 and 1895 respectively, to disenfranchise African Americans.
+From 1890 to 1908, they proceeded to pass legislation and constitutional amendments to disenfranchise most Blacks and many poor whites, with Mississippi and Louisiana creating new state constitutions in 1890 and 1895 respectively, to disenfranchise African Americans.
 Democrats used a combination of restrictions on voter registration and voting methods, such as poll taxes, literacy and residency requirements, and ballot box changes.
-The main push came from elite Democrats in the Solid South, where blacks were a majority of voters.
+The main push came from elite Democrats in the Solid South, where Blacks were a majority of voters.
 The elite Democrats also acted to disenfranchise poor whites.
 African Americans were an absolute majority of the population in Louisiana, Mississippi and South Carolina, and represented more than 40% of the population in four other former Confederate states.
 Accordingly, many whites perceived African Americans as a major political threat, because in free and fair elections, they would hold the balance of power in a majority of the South.
-South Carolina U.S. Senator Ben Tillman proudly proclaimed in 1900, "We have done our level best [to prevent blacks from voting]... we have scratched our heads to find out how we could eliminate the last one of them.
+South Carolina US Senator Ben Tillman proudly proclaimed in 1900, "We have done our level best [to prevent blacks from voting]... we have scratched our heads to find out how we could eliminate the last one of them.
 We stuffed ballot boxes.
 We shot them.
 We are not ashamed of it."

 Conservative white Democratic governments passed Jim Crow legislation, creating a system of legal racial segregation in public and private facilities.
 Blacks were separated in schools and the few hospitals, were restricted in seating on trains, and had to use separate sections in some restaurants and public transportation systems.
 They were often barred from some stores, or forbidden to use lunchrooms, restrooms and fitting rooms.
 Because they could not vote, they could not serve on juries, which meant they had little if any legal recourse in the system.
 Between 1889 and 1922, as political disenfranchisement and segregation were being established, the National Association for the Advancement of Colored People (NAACP) calculates lynchings reached their worst level in history.
-Almost 3,500 people fell victim to lynching, almost all of them black men.
+Almost 3,500 people fell victim to lynching, almost all of them Black men.